Handwriting for life

 A writing learning disability (known as dysgraphia) is a neurologic disorder which makes the act of writing difficult.
 It is generally characterised by a profound inability to form meaningful symbols.
 The child with dysgraphia produces distorted or incorrect letters in his or her attempt to write.
 This can result partly from:

-Language processing difficulties: trouble processing and making sense of what the ear hears
+- Trouble processing and making sense of what the ear hears